theholla/bikerides4u.com/README.md

 ## About Shift2Bikes

-This web app is not affiliated with Shift2Bikes.org.
+This project is not affiliated with Shift2Bikes.org.
 But I do think they're awesome!

 Shift's mission is to promote inclusive bike fun.
 Shift also facilitates lots of events.
 Examples of Shift-related activities include breakfast give aways, social rides, educational bike tours, actions to raise awareness about cyclist injuries or deaths, information-sharing events, art-bike parades and more.